 |Suppurative complication||Non-suppurative complication|

-The mainstay of treatment is symptomatic and supportive treatment.
-Some patient may require antibiotics for secondary bacterial infection or infection with beta-hemolytic streptococci.
+Mainstay treatment is symptomatic and supportive.
+Some patients may require antibiotics for secondary bacterial infections or infections with beta-hemolytic streptococci.
 Viral pharyngitis is self-limiting and resolves spontaneously.
 However, the clinician should be aware of a potential complication.

 - It can occur at any age